jmtyson10/FEWD-Project-2/README.md

 3.) open your page in different web browsers. you currently have edge, chrome and firefox 4.) check for duplication of css stuff
-5.) open the browser's inspect and change the viewport size to test reactivity
+5.) open the browser's inspect and change the viewport size to test reactivity 5.1) change the dimentions from responsive to different interfaces and devices to check for responsivenes